confio/tgrade-docs/developer/02-smart-contracts/01-first-contract.md

 # Your First Contract

-Buckle up, we will now get first-hand experience with Tgrade Smart Contracting experience on CosmWasm.
+We will now get first-hand experience with Tgrade Smart Contracting experience.

 Tgrade is built using modular technology: [Tendermint](https://tendermint.com/), [Cosmos SDK](https://cosmos.network/) and [CosmWasm](https://cosmwasm.com/).
 This documentation focuses on CosmWasm part of the stack where the smart contract engine lives.
 So keep the rest of the stack out of your focus during this documentation.